Azure/azure-sdk/docs/cpp/introduction.md

 {% include requirement/MUSTNOT id="cpp-style-change-headers" %} substantially change the names exposed by the header in response to macros or other controls.
 For example, `NOMINMAX` or `WIN32_LEAN_AND_MEAN` from `<Windows.h>`.

-{% include requirement/MUSTNOT id="cpp-style-define-non-azure-types" %} declare types in included headers that define types in namespaces other than `Azure`.
-This requirement precludes Azure headers from including 3rd party headers like `openssl.h` or `windows.h` since all of these headers define types in the global namespace.
+{% include requirement/MUSTNOT id="cpp-style-define-non-azure-types" %} declare types which are not a part of the Azure SDK.
+This requirement precludes Azure headers from including 3rd party headers like `openssl.h` or `windows.h` since all of these headers define types which are not a part of the Azure SDK.

+### Source code layout

+{% include requirement/MUST id="cpp-docs-source-layout" %} lay out package source code as follows:

+- `<repository root>/sdk/`
+  - `<package namespace group>/`
+    - `<package name>/` - component root folder.
+        - `CHANGELOG.md` - Changelog for the component.
+        - `README.md` - Readme for the component.
+        - `inc/` - include files for the component.
+        - `src/` - source files for the component.
+        - `test/` - tests for the component.
+        - `vcpkg/` - vcpkg package for the component.

+{% include requirement/SHOULD id="cpp-docs-source-layout-exception" %} align the `<package namespace group>` element in the hierarchy to roughly conform to the other Azure SDK.
+For instance, the "eventhubs" service lives under the `messaging` package namespace group, but in most Azure SDKs, the "eventhubs" service client implementation lives in the `eventhubs` directory under the source root.

+{% include requirement/MUST id="cpp-docs-source-layout-inc" %} lay out directories under the `inc` directory as follows:

+- `inc/`
+    - `azure/`
+        - `<package namespace group>/` - eg `keyvault`, `messaging`, etc.
+            - `<package short name>/` - eg `certificates`, `blobs`, `datalake`, etc.
+                - `<package specific headers>`

+{% include requirement/MUST id="cpp-docs-source-layout-src" %} lay out directories under the `src` directory as follows:

+- `src/`
+    - `private/` - private headers and source files.
+    - `<package specific source files and headers>` - package implementation files.

+{% include requirement/MUST id="cpp-docs-source-layout-test" %} lay out directories under the `test` directory as follows:

+- `test/`
+    - `ut/` - unit tests for the package.
+    - `perf/` - performance tests for the package.
+    - `stress/` - stress/reliability tests for the package.

 ### Documentation Style